hydephp/develop/docs/digging-deeper/updating-hyde.md

 ### Using Git

-Make sure you have a remote set up for the repository.
+First, make sure you have a remote set up for the base project repository.

 ```bash
 git remote add upstream https://github.com/hydephp/hyde.git